PKBeam/shawzin-song-converter/README.md

 ## Formatting the input file
 The input file is expected to follow a specific format.
-You can experiment with `test.txt` in the repository.
+The `test.txt` file is provided in the repository as an example.

 ### Scale
 The first line of the input file should consist of an integer from 1-8 inclusive representing the scale to use.